morkmic/morkmic/README.md

 ### Hi there 👋

+🌱 For last 7 years I've been PLC programmer.
+This journey tooks me to several continents⛵.
+Now I want to take my knowledge and experience to try my chances in IT world.
+I'm intrested to become Java Developer.

+📖 Learned things so far:
+- Java
+- SQL
+- working on ItelliJ IDEA (also with Maven)
+- Spring
+- Hibernate
+- Git
+- Lombok

 <!--
 **morkmic/morkmic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.